Early Childhood

 ~ Rudolf Steiner

-• This group meets weekly, and is for children birth to 3 and their caregiver.
-Our Family-Child Circle is a wonderful introduction to the Waldorf Early Childhood classroom and is led by Shannon Hallberg, retired Swallowtail Honeybee Preschool Teacher.
-Caregivers and their children will enjoy a warm snack, playtime, time outdoors, and thought-provoking discussions about parenting.
+This group meets weekly, and is for children from birth to age 3 and their caregiver.
+Our Family-Child Circle is a wonderful introduction to the Waldorf Early Childhood classroom and is led by Elena LaCuesta, our Honeybee Preschool Teacher.
+Caregivers and their children will enjoy a warm snack, indoor play, time outdoors, and thought-provoking discussions about parenting.
 This is a great way to learn more about our school and connect with other families.

 Preschool (3-4 yrs)